Serpico: Plot

-During a raid on a drug trafficker's apartment, Serpico's partners hold back at a critical moment and Serpico gets shot in the face.
-After a long, painful recovery, he testifies before the Knapp Commission, a government inquiry into NYPD corruption.
-An epilogue states that Frank Serpico resigned from the NYPD on June 15, 1972, was awarded the NYPD Medal of Honor for "conspicuous bravery in action", and moved to Switzerland.
+During a raid on a drug trafficker's apartment, Serpico's partners hold him back at critical moment, and he gets shot in the face.
+After a long, painful recovery, he testifies before the Knapp Commission, a governmental inquiry into NYPD corruption. - Serpico resigned from the NYPD on June 15, 1972, was awarded the NYPD Medal of Honor for "conspicuous bravery in action".
+He further leaves the U.S. and settled in Switzerland.